scivision/matlab-cmake-mex/README.md

 ## Apple Silicon

-If using x86 Matlab on Apple Silicon CPU, you will need to configure with:
+If using x86 Matlab on Apple Silicon CPU, configure with:

 ```sh
 cmake -B build -DCMAKE_OSX_ARCHITECTURES=x86_64